munificent/game-programming-patterns/book/bytecode.markdown

     <aside name="unsafe">

-    If you're bytecode was compiled from a statically-typed language, you might think you're safe here because the compiler won't generate unsafe bytecode.
-That may be true, but remember malicious users may have hand-crafted evil bytecode without going through your compiler.
+    If your bytecode was compiled from a statically-typed language, you might think you're safe here because the compiler won't generate unsafe bytecode.
+That may be true, but remember malicious users may hand-craft evil bytecode without going through your compiler.

     That's why, for example, the Java Virtual Machine has to do *bytecode verification* when it loads a program.

     </aside>

+* **An interface:**

+    The object-oriented solution for a value that maybe be one of several different types is a pointer to an interface.
+That interface provides virtual methods for the various type tests and conversions, along the lines of:

+    ^code value-interface

+    Then you have concrete classes for each specific data type, like:

+    ^code int-value

+    * *It's open-ended.* You can define new value types outside of the core VM as long as they implement the base interface.

+    * *It's object-oriented.* If you adhere OOP principles, this does things the "right" way and uses polymorphic dispatch for type-specific behavior instead of something like switching on the type tag.

+    * *It's verbose.* You have to define a separate class with all of the associated ceremonial verbiage for each data type.
+Note that in the above examples, we showed the entire definition of *all* of the value types.
+Here we only covered one!

+    * *It's inefficient.* To get polymorphism, you have to go through a pointer, which means even tiny values like booleans and numbers have to get wrapped in objects that are allocated on the heap.
+Every time you touch a value, you have to do a virtual method call.

+        In something like the core of a virtual machine, small performance hits like this quickly add up.
+I like OOP and I find this style appealing, but in practice it's rarely used because it's just too heavyweight.

+My recommendation: if you can stick with a single data type, do that.
+Otherwise, do a tagged union.
+That's what virtually every language interpreter in the world does.

 ### How is the bytecode generated?

 I saved the most important question for last.
 I've walked you through the code to *consume* and *interpret* bytecode, but it's up to you to build something to *produce* it.
-The typical answer here is to write a compiler, but it's not the only option.
+The typical solution here is to write a compiler, but it's not the only option.

 * **If you define a text-based language:**

     * *You have to define a syntax.* Both amateur and professional language designers categorically underestimate how difficult this is to do.
-Making a grammar that can be parsed by a machine is easy.
-Making one that can be easily parsed by a human is *hard*.
+Defining a grammar that makes your parser happy is easy.
+Defining one that makes your *users* happy is *hard*.

-        Syntax design is user interface design, and that process doesn't get easier when you slap the constraint of being confined to a linear stream of characters onto it.
+        Syntax design is user interface design, and that process doesn't get easier when you constrain the user interface a linear sequence of characters.

     * *You have to implement a parser.* In contrast, this part is fairly simple.
 Despite their reputation, parsers are pretty easy.
 Either user a parser generator like ANTLR or Bison, or -- like I do -- hand-roll a little recursive descent and you're good to go.

     * *You have to handle syntax errors.* This is one of the most important and most difficult parts of the process.
 When users make syntax and semantic errors -- which they will, constantly -- it's your job to guide them back onto the path of success.
-Giving appropriate, helpful feedback isn't easy when often all you know is that your parser is sitting on some random unexpected punctuation.
+Giving helpful feedback isn't easy when all you know is that your parser is sitting on some unexpected punctuation.

     * *It will likely turn off non-technical users.* We programmers like text files.
-Combined with a powerful command-line, we think of them as the LEGO blocks of computing: simple but easily composible in a million ways.
+Combined with powerful command-line tools, we think of them as the LEGO blocks of computing: simple but easily composible in a million ways.

         Most non-programmers don't think of text like that.
 To them, it feels like filling in tax forms for a robotic auditor that yells at them if they forget a single semicolon.